 5 Key Toy Rotation Categories

 Toy rotations are a VERY popular topic among moms and parents.
 Toy rotations are amazing because they have so many benefits for baby.
 Plus, they minimize clutter in the environment (win!!).
 We implement a toy rotation with our 14 month old son, and have loved watching him development in many ways and enjoy a series of new toys every few weeks.
 As a mom and pediatric occupational therapist, I can think of a ton of benefits of a toy rotation, but also the categories of toys that should be included in this rotation.
-In this article, we will discuss 5 Key Toy Rotation Categories for your baby!
+In this post, we will discuss 5 Key Toy Rotation Categories for your baby!

 Babies and children learn through PLAY!
-Play teaches our kids so many different skills, including social/emotional, hand, gross motor, cogntive and language development skills.
+Play teaches our kids so many different skills, including social/emotional, hand, gross motor, cognitive and language development skills.
 This is why, when implementation a toy rotation, 5 key categories should be considered.

-Social / emotional toys in your baby’s toy rotation
+Social / emotional toys in your baby’s toy rotation.

 Toys that encourage social skills will greatly benefit our children as they grow.
 Our lives are spent interacting and cooperating with a variety of people.
 Whether our babies are 2 months or 2 years old, they are developing and will continue to develop social and emotional skills.
 When choosing toys for your baby’s toy rotation, be sure to include toys that can be used in parallel and cooperative play as your baby grows and develops.
 These toys may be puzzles, books, stackers toys and more.
 Encourage your baby to play with these toys independently to encourage independent play, but also get on the floor with your child and play alongside them.
 Teaching them turn taking, emotional regulation when they are frustrated, frustration tolerance, and encouraging eye contact will support social and emotional development through play.
 Any toy can be used to encourage these skills and the most important piece in this toy rotation category is YOU.

-Hand-based toys as another category in your baby’s toy rotation
+Hand-based toys as another category in your baby’s toy rotation.

 Hand-based toys are very important for any baby, especially after approximately 6 months of age.
 Hand skills begin to take off around this age and our babies learn to manipulate items, explore with hands, and begin to understand the usage of their hands as a way to achieve desired goals.
 Choosing hand-based toys in this toy rotation category will differ depending on your child’s age.
 Let’s break down what developmentally appropriate hand-based toys may be used in your rotation per age ⬇️